 Leave a comment

-I Found God today in an understanding relationship.
+I Found God today in my son’s joy.

 Leave a comment